Monroe County Museum - Local History Division2021 Museum Research Room and Archives Hours

 Please note due to the COVID situation, the GSMC Archives is not currently open to visitors.

 For additional assistance with geneaology, we recommend contacting the Genealogical Society of Monroe County.
-The GSMC archives are on the second floor of the museum and when open, on Wednesdays from 11 am to 4 pm.
+The GSMC archives are on the second floor of the museum and open on Wednesdays from 11 am to 4 pm.
 They close 12-1:00 p.m. for lunch.